argoproj/argo-cd/README.md

 ### Meetings

 The developer team meets regularly, every 1st and 3rd Tuesday of the month, [16:00 UTC](http://time.unitarium.com/utc/16).
 Instructions, agenda and minutes can be found in [the meeting doc](https://docs.google.com/document/d/17AEZgv6yVuD4HS7_oNPiMKmS7Q6vjkhk6jH0YCELpRk/edit#).
+The meetings will be recorded and added to this [Youtube playlist](https://www.youtube.com/playlist?list=PLbx4FZ4kOKnvSQP394o5UdF9wL7FaQd-R).

 We look forward to seeing you at our meetings and hearing about your feedback and ideas there!